-SimpliSafe is a simple and affordable DIY home security solution
+SimpliSafe was a simple and affordable DIY home security solution

 What We Like

-- SimpliSafe is integrated with Alexa and Google Assistant, so even the laziest of people will have no trouble controlling the SimpliSafe security system using their voices alone
+- SimpliSafe integrated with both Alexa and Google Assistant, so we had no trouble controlling the SimpliSafe security system using only our voices.

-SimpliSafe’s app makes it easy to control their system remotely and livestream footage whether you’re an iPhone or Android user
+- SimpliSafe’s app made it easy to control our system remotely and livestream footage, whether we were using an iPhone or Android.

 What We Don't Like